ivansim1989/data-engineer-assessment/4_charts_and_apis/README.md

 ## _Methods explanation_

-1. I triggered **api.py** script in airflow to fetch the covid19 data from the website.
+I triggered **api.py** script in airflow to fetch the covid19 data from the website.
 Then, I accessed this data in the jupyter notebook for visualization.
 Besides, I also loaded the same data into Tableu to create a simple dashboard.

+## _Note_
+1. Assuming that you have already set up a basic development environment and docker desktop on your workstation.
+2. This setup is for showcase purpose, not for production deployment